gradle/gradle/design-docs/ide-integration.md

 - Provide some way to search repositories, to offer content assistance with dependency notations.
 - Don't configure the projects when `GradleBuild` model is requested.
 - Don't configure the tasks when they are not requested.
+- Deal with non-standard wrapper meta-data location.
+- More accurate content assistance.
+- Allow editing of dependencies via some UI.
+- Allow Gradle upgrades via some UI.